Sp100 nuclear antigen

-Sp100 nuclear antigen is an interferon stimulated antigen found in the cell nuclei of many human and higher animal cells.
+Nuclear autoantigen Sp-100 is a protein that in humans is encoded by the SP100 gene.
+Sp-100 is an interferon stimulated antigen found in the cell nuclei of many human and other animal cells.
 Autoantibodies directed against Sp100 are often found in patients with primary biliary cirrhosis.
 Histologically Sp100 'dots' regions of the cell nucleus.
 Viral infection and mitogens affect the expression of the Sp100 autoantigen.
 Cells grown in the presence of interferons (α, β, and γ) revealed an increase both in size and number of the Sp100 protein-containing nuclear dots and increase the protein concentration.

 This raises "the question whether cytokine-mediated increase of Sp100 protein expression plays a role in induction of anti-Sp100 autoantibodies."

 Sp100 and nuclear dots

-Immunofluorescence staining pattern of anti-Sp100 antibodies on HEp-20-10 cells.

 Two proteins, Sp100 and promyelocytic leukemia (PML) factor are localized to punctate domains in the nucleus (nuclear dots or nuclear bodies).
 These domains (few to 20) were found to form a donut-shaped structure when cells were starved of amino acids.
 In particular, deprivation of cystine results in most pronounced changes.
 Two other proteins, PIC1/SUMO-1, that also interact with nuclear pore complex factors also interact with these two proteins.
 In addition Sp100 interacts with a chromatin binding protein, HP1 alpha.